How Well Do Latent World Models Understand Partially Observable Safety Constraints?: What Do Latent Safety Controllers Do Without Constraint Observability?

-\para{Sensors, Data Collection, \& Training} The manipulator has access to both a wrist-mounted FLIR Lepton infrared (IR) camera and Intel Realsense D415 RGB camera.
-For world model training, we collected 180 teleoperated trajectories of a robot whose end-effector is constrained to only move along the z-axis with no rotation.
-The IR camera captures temperature ranges between $57$ and $72^{\circ}$C. We automatically label failures whenever the average pixel intensity of the wax region exceeds $0.75$ in the IR image \change{corresponding to an average temperature of $77^{\circ}$C}.
-This typically correlates with RGB images where part of the wax has visibly melted.
-Once again, we train two latent safety filters, one with RGB-only data and the other on multimodal (RGB+IR) data.
+\para{\textit{Estimation Gap:} \wax} To investigate estimation gaps, we design a hardware task where a Franka Research 3 holds a pan full of wax over a hotplate (left, Fig.~\ref{fig:frontfig}).
+The safety constraint is to not overheat the wax (temperature above $72^{\circ}$C ).
+The manipulator has access to both a wrist-mounted FLIR Lepton infrared (IR) camera and Intel Realsense D415 RGB camera.
+We train a Dreamer \cite{hafner2023dreamerv3} world model on 180 teleoperated ``lift'' trajectories where the robot's end-effector is constrained to only move along the z-axis with no rotation.
+The IR camera captures temperature ranges between $57$ and $77^{\circ}$C. We automatically label failures whenever the average pixel intensity of the wax region exceeds $0.75$ in the IR image \change{corresponding to an average temperature of $70^{\circ}$C}.
+This often correlates with RGB images where part of the wax has visibly melted.

+\\ \textbf{Latent Safe Control.} We train two latent safety filters \cite{nakamura2025generalizing} via reinforcement learning in two world models, one with RGB-only data and the other on multimodal (RGB+IR) data.
+As described in Sec.~\ref{sec:background}, the filter learns a safety action-value function and a fallback policy.
+The filter uses observations (RGB or RGB+IR) at each timestep and intervenes with the learned fallback policy if the safety value function predicts that the nominal action will lead to downstream failure.
+The nominal policy $\pi^{nom}$ keeps the pan at rest on the hotplate.

-\para{Results: Quantitative} We follow the evaluation procedure in our detailed experimental section in Sec.~\ref{sec:multimodal-training}.
-We observea large gap between the safety filter that has a sufficient latent representation and the one that does not.
-Similar to the \textit{Thermal Unicycle} example, the multimodal safety filter in hardware consistently lifts the pan to prevent overheating, whereas the RGB-only filter fails to lift the pan \change{85}$\%$ of the time (one such example is shown on the left of Fig.~\ref{fig:frontfig}).
+\\ \textbf{Quantitative Results.} Across 20 trials, the multimodal safety filter always lifts the pan to prevent overheating; however, the RGB-only filter \textit{fails} to lift the pan and prevent burning 85$\%$ of the time.